aiida-vasp/aiida-vasp/docs/source/howto/setup_potentials.md

 Each POTCAR dataset is an archive (`.tar.gz` or `tgz`) containing multiple subfolders, the name of the sub-folder is typically referred as the **symbol** of the POTCAR file it contains.

-:::{info}
+:::{hint}
-The POTCAR files are .... name as `POTCAR` so the only way to tell them apart is to look at the content.
+Since PAW data files are all named as  `POTCAR`, the only way to tell them apart is to look at the content.
 However, early releases of the VASP PAW dataset contains mistakes such that the **symbol** of the POTCAR is not what it say in the file!
 This will disrupt the routines in aiida-vasp to assign the correct POTCAR for each element.